Global borrowers

 FAQ

-Can assets held abroad be used for a US purchase?+
+Can assets held abroad contribute to a US mortgage?+

 Create mortgage content with a calmer workflow